Meet the SFIDA Cycling staff at Milano Malpensa Airport (MXP) or at a designated hotel.

 After check-in at our hotel in Aosta, we will proceed with our orientation meeting, lunch, and bike set up before heading up to the hills to test our legs.
 There are a good number of riding options out of Aosta, we decided to ride a loop route up to Pila.

 We will be crossing the Italian – Swiss border no less than six times.
 The bordering climbs are worth the effort.
 The first one will be the Col du Grand Saint Bernard, this historical road is one of the oldest passes in the Alps, with traces back to Roman times.
 The opening of a tunnel in 1964 has meant that today the higher parts of the Col have less traffic and are ideal to climb on a bike.

 It is here where the use of Saint Bernard dogs for rescue operations began.
 After our picnic lunch at the top of this mountain, we will keep riding, it is a long descent and fun to the small town of Orsieres where a scenic road will take us up to Champex Lac.

 Today we start our ride in the prosperous wine region of the Valais.

 The second majestic climb of the day is Col du Sanetsch, one of the great unknown HC climbs in the Alps, and also is considered one of the nicest.
 We are happy to bring our lucky clients to discover this dormant monster climb.
-A spectacular descend will take us to Sion, the capital of the Valais Canton, inhabited from prehistoric times, nowadays the Castle of Tourbillon dominates the landscape of this interesting city.
+A spectacular descent will take us to Sion, the capital of the Valais Canton, inhabited from prehistoric times, today the Castle of Tourbillon dominates the landscape of this interesting city.
 After the ride, we will have a 1H30 transfer to Ulrichen.